-Online Participation Agreement Quiz 10 points

-Introduction Discussion 40 points

-E-mail assignment 10 points

-Letter from former students assignment 40 points

-Quizzes 12 chapters @ 30 360 points

-5 Discussion postings (1 original and 2 replies each) @ 50 points 300 points

-Essay 100 points

-Letter to Future Students 40 points

-Total points possible 900 points
+Online Participation Agreement Quiz = 10 points Introduction discussion (1 original and 2 replies) = 40 points Introduction E-mail Assignment = 20 points Letters From Former Students assignment = 50 points 1 - How to Use InQuizitive plus 14 chapters InQuizitives @ 25 = 350 points Quizzes - 6 @ 30 = 180 points 5 Chapter Discussion postings (1 original and 2 replies eac ch) @ 50 points $= 250$ points Essay 50 points Letter to Future Students assignment = 50 points Total points possible = 1000 points

+Course Calendar/Checklist:

-Calendar and Checklist: See the "Start here" area of the course for the full course calendar with checklist.
+See the "Course calendar" link on the left side of the Blackboard course for the full course calendar with checklist.

 Deadlines are EVERY Tuesday at NOON.
-Remember that the official deadlines are when the work is DUE but I recommend that you set your personal deadlines for when you DO your work a couple of days before the official deadline.
-The policy for this course is that late work is not accepted.
+Remember that the official deadlines are when the work is DUE but I recommend that you set your personal deadlines for when you DO your work at least a couple of days before the official deadline.